 Continue reading Daodejing Chapter 3: leadership through effortless action

-Continue reading Daodejing Chapter 1: the most subtle and the most profound
+Continue reading Daodejing Chapter 1: the gateway to all secrets

 We are living in a time when the world’s store of data is increasing at an exponential rate.
 Is this enabling us to make better decisions or does it actually impede our ability to get things done because we get so caught so caught up in the minutiae of the data that we can’t see the wood for the trees?
 Continue reading Let go